Nancy Pelosi just entered history’s salon of politically perilous haircuts and hairdos

 But we can’t say history didn’t warn her.
 Haircuts and styles have been landing politicians in hot water for a long time.

-In 1993, The Washington Post’s Reliable Source revealed that then-president Bill Clinton got a haircut aboard Air Force One as it sat on a Los Angeles International Airport runway.
+In 1993, The Washington Post’s Reliable Source revealed that President Bill Clinton got a haircut aboard Air Force One as it sat on a Los Angeles International Airport runway.
 Other outlets reported the trim had delayed commercial flights.
 The rumors of an air-traffic jam turned out to be untrue, but the cost of the haircut — $200 — was still a scandal.
 (That’s about $360 in 2020 dollars.)

 Hard to believe now with our warp-speed news cycle, but the controversy dominated headlines for at least six weeks, and “blemished [Clinton’s] public image.”
-The stylist, Christophe of Beverly Hills, became pre-Internet famous.
+The stylist, Cristophe of Beverly Hills, became pre-Twitter famous.

-Nearly 15 years later, former Sen. John Edwards learned absolutely nothing from Clinton’s “Hair Force One” fiasco.
-Once again, media reported on his expensive haircuts from a Beverly Hills stylist – but this time they cost $400 dollars, the stylist was flown in, and the charges showed up on Edwards’s campaign spending reports.
+Nearly 15 years later, former senator John Edwards seemed to almost repeat Clinton’s “Hair Force One” fiasco.
+Once again, media reported on his expensive haircuts from a Beverly Hills stylist — but this time they cost $400, the stylist was flown in, and the charges showed up on Edwards’s campaign spending reports.

 Edwards, who was running for president on an anti-poverty platform, said he was embarrassed and reimbursed the campaign.
 But it turned out that wasn’t his only hair-raising campaign behavior; he was also having an extramarital affair.
 Edwards was eventually indicted on corruption charges.
 At trial, he was found not guilty on one charge, and a mistrial was declared on all of the other charges.

-In 2012, the New York Post claimed the disgraced politician was going to SuperCuts, where the charge was $12.95.
+In 2012, the New York Post claimed the disgraced politician was going to Supercuts, where the charge was $12.95.

 Political scandals over expensive hair-dos aren’t confined to these shores, either.
-In 2016, #CoiffeurGate erupted in France when it was revealed then-president Francois Hollande’s hairstylist was being paid $11,000 a month.
+In 2016, #CoiffeurGate erupted in France when it was revealed President François Hollande’s hairstylist was being paid $11,000 a month.

 A government spokeswoman made things even worse by justifying the expense: “Everyone has their hair done, don’t they?
 This hairdresser had to abandon his salon, and he’s on tap 24 hours a day.”
 The hairdresser was reportedly so busy shaping the presidential cheveux that he missed the births of his children.